 Regardless of the size of the company, accountants play a vital role in every business organisation.
 Accountants function in several settings – whether by working in firms that service external clients or by being part of the finance department of either a commercial or public sector organisation.

-A career in accountancy would suit you well if you’re keen on helping business organisations make sound economic decisions through monitoring and reporting a company’s finances.
-Accountants need to be adept at accumulating the necessary information for businesses to decide on how to effectively manage their finances and plan for the future.
+A career in accountancy will suit you well if you’re keen on helping businesses make sound economic decisions through monitoring and reporting a company’s finances.
+Accountants need to be adept at accumulating the necessary information for companies to decide on how to effectively manage their finances and plan for the future.

-On the other hand, a career in financial management would involve the strategic planning and management of a company’s funds to facilitate efficient operations.
-Essentially, you will be assisting the company direct the flow of its finances towards achieving the organisation’s objectives.
+On the other hand, a career in financial management will involve the strategic planning and management of a company’s funds to facilitate efficient operations.
+Essentially, you will be assisting the company direct the flow of its finances to achieving their objectives.

 Besides numeracy and analytical skills, accountants also need to have excellent communication and interpersonal skills to effectively convey reports and act in the capacity of a business advisor.
 Additionally, having good time management and organisational skills will help you through busy peak periods.